TezosTaqueria/policies/privacy-policy.md

 Third parties may use personal or personally identifiable personal information obtained from the Blockchain without a lawful basis.
 You must pursue any legal or regulatory remedies related to this use directly with these parties.

 ### Section 6.
 Contact
-If you believe that we possess your personal or personally identifiable information and wish to exercise your rights concerning that information, please contact: **legal@ecadlabs.com**
+If you believe that we possess your personal or personally identifiable information and wish to exercise your rights concerning that information, please contact: **legalmattersdept@pinnaclelabs.limited**

-_Last modified: January 24, 2022_
+_Last modified: June 15, 2023_